phalcon/documentation/docs/translate.md

 $container->set('locale', (new Locale())->getTranslator());
 ```

-And now you can access the `Locale` plugin from your controllers, and anywhere you need to.
+And now you can access the `Locale` plugin from your controllers and anywhere you need to.

 ```php
 <?php